vanessakindell/naeq/readme.md

 @offalynne

-    it was later fixed up and expanded by me!
+    It was later fixed up and expanded by me!
+    This branch contains only all of the changes to the original including many extra texts to search.

 @vnessymusic